Erik Gundersen: 1989

 Gundersen's career was ended just a few weeks after the 1989 World Final when he was involved in an accident whilst riding for Denmark at the Odsal Stadium on the 17 September 1989, in the World Team Cup final.
 Starting from the outside in Gate 4, he won the start but his motorcycle locked up on the first bend and he was knocked off by the rider behind.
 As he lay on the race track he was hit in the head by another rider's rear wheel.
 After the accident he was not expected to live and he remained in a coma for three days, but he eventually regained consciousness.
 He was then confined to a bed in hospital for the next month with grim prospects for resuming a normal life as doctors reported he had no neurological function below his neck.
-Gundersen defied the experts though and was determined to walk again.
-He had to learn to walk again and raised a large amount of money for the hospital which saved his life.
-He later went on to manage the Danish national speedway team.